AdobeDocs/commerce-frontend-core/src/pages/guide/layouts/xml-instructions.md

 ## What's in this topic

-There are two possible ways to customize page layout in Magento:
+There are two possible ways to customize page layout:

 -  Changing [layout](https://glossary.magento.com/layout) files.
 -  Altering templates.